Skip navigation

 Mike Duru photo

-Mike is the President of the Zimbabwe National Association of Housing Cooperatives, an apex organization founded in 1993, comprising of 5,000 housing cooperatives and 2.5 million members.
+Mike is the President of the Zimbabwe National Association of Housing Cooperatives (ZINAHCO) an apex organization founded in 1993, comprising of 10,000 individuals.
 ZINAHCO is a voluntary organisation comprising of primary housing cooperatives and district unions in all ten provinces of the country.
 To date, ZINAHCO has built more than 10 000 houses for its first group out of 15 835 members.
 They are now lobbying for more land for its second group of 5 835 members.

-Mike is also the President of the Zimbabwe National Cooperative Federation, comprising of different apex bodies in Zimbabwe and has been a member of ICA’s African regional board for the past seven years.
-Mike was elected to the board of CHI in October 2019.
+Mike is also the President of the Zimbabwe National Cooperative Federation (ZNCF), comprising of different apex bodies in Zimbabwe and has been a member of ICA’s African regional board for the past seven years.
+Mike was initially elected to the board of CHI in October 2019.

 Scott Jennings, Student Coop Homes, United Kingdom